Severus Snape: Epilogue

-Appearances in other material

-Portrayal in films
+Portrayal in media

+Film

-Severus Snape appears in all eight Harry Potter films, portrayed by British actor Alan Rickman.
+Severus Snape is portrayed by Alan Rickman in all eight Harry Potter films.
 Rickman was Rowling's personal choice to portray the character.
 He had conversations with Rowling about his character and is one of the few Harry Potter actors that she spoke to prior to the completion of the book series about the future direction of the character.
 "He knew very early on that he'd been in love with Lily," said Rowling.
-"He needed to understand […] where this bitterness towards this boy who's the living example of her preference for another man came from."

-Rickman used this knowledge of Snape's ultimate loyalties throughout the films to decide how to play certain scenes, deliver specific lines, or use body language to convey specific emotions.
+"He needed to understand [...] where this bitterness towards this boy who's the living example of her preference for another man came from."Rickman used this knowledge of Snape's ultimate loyalties throughout the films to decide how to play certain scenes, deliver specific lines, or use body language to convey specific emotions.
 When the directors of the films would ask him why he was doing a scene a certain way or delivering a line in a specific manner, Rickman would simply reply that he knew something they didn't.

 Rickman himself refrained from talking about Snape, asking readers to wait and "see what unfolds" in the course of the novels; however, he did say Snape is a complicated person, very rigid and full of himself; in an interview he went further, saying: "Snape isn't one who enjoys jokes and I strongly fear that his sense of humour is extremely limited...
 But in his defence, I will add that he didn't have an easy adolescence, particularly during his studies at Hogwarts."
 He also said Snape is a fascinating character, and that he takes immense pleasure in playing such an ambiguous person.